Skimlinks Test

 How Long Does Shedding Last?

-Every wool rug is unique, but shedding usually lasts anywhere from 3–6 months.
-In high-traffic spaces like living rooms or hallways, you may notice it a little longer.
+Every wool rug is unique but shedding usually lasts anywhere from 3–6 months in New Zealand wool rugs.
+Although in high-traffic spaces like living rooms or hallways, you may notice shedding a little longer.

 The good news is that shedding decreases significantly with time and care.
 What seems like a lot in the beginning will gradually taper off until it becomes barely noticeable.